 - Support programs that educate employers and employees on existing standards and regulations related to worker health and safety.

-- Promote cannabis laboratory testing policies that require labs which identify, handle, and conduct analytical testing on cannabis samples to possess a certificate of accreditation from an accreditation body that complies with the current versions of ISO/IEC 17025 and ISO/IEC 17011, and is a signatory to the International Laboratory Accreditation Cooperation Mutual Recognition Arrangement (ILAC MRA) for Testing.
+- Promote cannabis laboratory testing policies that require labs that identify, handle, and conduct analytical testing on cannabis samples to possess a certificate of accreditation from an accreditation body that complies with the current versions of ISO/IEC 17025 and ISO/IEC 17011 and is a signatory to the International Laboratory Accreditation Cooperation Mutual Recognition Arrangement (ILAC MRA) for Testing.

 Letters to policymakers: